Support Services for Students

-- Bierce Writing Commons: For students seeking assistance with a paper assignment for any of their courses, including help with citation styles, visit Bierce Writing Lab.
-Bierce Writing Commons serves students from entry-level courses through graduate school.
+- Bierce Writing Commons: For students seeking assistance with a paper assignment for any of their courses, including help with citation styles, visit Bierce Writing Lab

 - Learning Assistants Program: Specific sections of many courses include a trained Learning Assistant, who holds regular study sessions for students.
 The Learning Assistant Program provides assistance in the classroom throughout the semester, with professors and learning assistants working as a team encourage student success.

-- Polsky Math Lab: The Polsky Math Lab provides assistance to students having difficulty in basic math courses, Summit College math courses and entry level math courses
+- Polsky Math Lab: The Polsky Math Lab provides one-on-one assistance to students having difficulty in basic math courses, Summit College math courses and entry level math courses

-- College Reading and Study Skills: The center helps students develop stronger studying skills such as comprehension, test prep, vocabulary, note taking, time management and memory techniques.
+- Polsky Study Skills Lab: The Polsky Study Skills Lab helps students develop stronger study skills, including reading comprehension, test preparation, note taking, time management and vocabulary development